neoyipeng2018/happier/readme.md

 Your activities are converted into a form (embeddings) that can be understood and grouped by our algorithms via NLP.

 #### Collaborative Filtering (CF)
-CF takes the converted activities and your rating and builds up a profile for you and the acitivity.
+CF takes the converted activities and your rating and builds up a profile for you and the acitivities.
 When generating a report, it ranks what will likely make you the happiest, and suggests them to you.